meenakshir762/realtime_videocalling_app/README.md

 # MICROSOFT TEAMS CLONE
 ### [Live Site](https://teams-cloneapp.herokuapp.com/)
 This is a clone of Microsoft Teams made with simple UI and functionalties developed using Java Script and Nodej.
-This web app offers various features like
+This web app offers various features including

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+1. One to one video call
+2. Group video call
+3. Live chat
+4. Group chat
+5. Smart Board
+6. Notes
+7. To-do-list
+8. Event Scheduler

 Microsoft Teams Clone is a simple one-to-one video call app  built in python using Agora SDK.
 Two people can connect in a channel using the App-id from agora.io.
 Live chat is incorporated using PubNub.
 An additional screen recording feature is also availabe.